tensorflow/model-analysis/g3doc/faq.md

 **Option2: Use EvalSavedModel along with additional combiner-based metrics**

+In this case, use `EvalSavedModel` for both feature / prediction extraction and evaluation and also add additional combiner based metrics.

-The following is an example config for option 2:
+The following is an example config:

 ```python
 from google.protobuf import text_format